damncabbage/railsless-active_record/README.md

 ```
 $ rake -T
-rake db:create             # Create the database from config/database.yml for the current Rails.env (use db:create:all to create all dbs in the config)
+rake db:create              # Create the database from DATABASE_URL or config/database.yml for the current Rails.env (use db:create:all to create all dbs in the config)
-rake db:drop               # Drops the database for the current Rails.env (use db:drop:all to drop all databases)
+rake db:drop                # Drops the database using DATABASE_URL or the current Rails.env (use db:drop:all to drop all databases)
-rake db:fixtures:load      # Load fixtures into the current environment's database.
+rake db:fixtures:load       # Load fixtures into the current environment's database
+rake db:generate:config     # Generate and write a config/database.yml
+rake db:generate:migration  # Generate a database migration, eg: rake db:generate:migration NAME=CreatePosts
-rake db:migrate            # Migrate the database (options: VERSION=x, VERBOSE=false).
+rake db:migrate             # Migrate the database (options: VERSION=x, VERBOSE=false, SCOPE=blog)
 rake db:migrate:status      # Display status of migrations
-rake db:rollback           # Rolls the schema back to the previous version (specify steps w/ STEP=n).
+rake db:rollback            # Rolls the schema back to the previous version (specify steps w/ STEP=n)
+rake db:schema:cache:clear  # Clear a db/schema_cache.dump file
+rake db:schema:cache:dump   # Create a db/schema_cache.dump file
 rake db:schema:dump         # Create a db/schema.rb file that can be portably used against any DB supported by AR
 rake db:schema:load         # Load a schema.rb file into the database
 rake db:seed                # Load the seed data from db/seeds.rb
 rake db:setup               # Create the database, load the schema, and initialize with the seed data (use db:reset to also drop the db first)
-rake db:structure:dump     # Dump the database structure to an SQL file
+rake db:structure:dump      # Dump the database structure to db/structure.sql
 rake db:version             # Retrieves the current schema version number
-rake db:create_migration   # Create a new database migration
 ```

 Create a new DB migration with:

 ```
-$ rake db:create_migration NAME=create_posts
+$ rake db:generate:migration NAME=create_posts
 ```

 This will create a migration file in your migrations directory (`db/migrate`), eg.